GeoAziz/Zizo_NetVerse/docs/backendstartup.md

 Before starting the backend, ensure you have:
 - Installed all system and Python dependencies (see `install_dependencies.sh` or `setup.sh`)
-- Configured your `.env` file with the correct environment variables (Firebase, InfluxDB, Redis, etc.)
+- Configured your environment variables for Railway, or your `.env` file for local development.
-- Placed your Firebase service account key at `src/backend/core/serviceAccountKey.json`
+- For local development, place your Firebase service account key at `src/backend/core/serviceAccountKey.json`.
+- For cloud deployment, set the `FIREBASE_SERVICE_ACCOUNT_JSON` environment variable with the contents of your key file.

 ---